 Puerto Madero – Where to stay in Buenos Aires for first timers

 If you are new to South America travel, Puerto Madero may be just what you are looking for, as you’ll see some familiar places in a safe environment, with the city center just minutes away.

 Dining here skews toward the more expensive options, although some international chains like TGIFriday’s are also represented if you get homesick for familiar food.

 Best places to stay in Puerto Madero Buenos Aires

-Affordable Luxury Hotels in Puerto Madero:
+Affordable Luxury accommodation in Puerto Madero:

 El Centro / Downtown – Where to stay in Buenos Aires for foodies

 If all of the neighborhoods of Buenos Aires appeal to you and you’re having trouble deciding where to stay, then En Centro may be the best choice for you.

 Best places to stay in El Centro / Downtown Buenos Aires

 Cheapest Backpacking Hostels in El Centro / Downtown: